Watering

 Prevention

-• Increase checking frequency in spring and summer when Dieffenbachia's large leaves increase water demand
+• Increase how often you check soil moisture in spring and summer, when Dieffenbachia's large leaves push water demand well above its winter baseline

-• Use the drooping signal as feedback: if it droops, the interval was too long — shorten it
+• Use the drooping response itself as feedback: if it droops before the next scheduled watering, the interval was too long and should be shortened

 Quick Summary